Ratings for The NHL on NBC: 2007–2008 season

-On New Years Day 2008, the NHL hosted an outdoor game that featured the Buffalo Sabres vs. the Pittsburgh Penguins at Ralph Wilson Stadium in Buffalo, NY.
+On New Years Day 2008, the NHL hosted an outdoor game that featured the Buffalo Sabres vs. the Pittsburgh Penguins at Ralph Wilson Stadium in Buffalo, New York.
 The game received a 2.6 Nielsen rating, the highest since the NHL debut on Fox over ten years prior.

 The second week of coverage featured the Boston Bruins against the New York Rangers, the game got a 1.1 rating (12 p.m. start).

 The NHL signed an agreement in 2008 to extend the NHL on NBC to the 2008–2009 season.
 Ratings for the 2007–2008 season rose 11 percent from the previous year.
 The Detroit-Pittsburgh matchup returned the Stanley Cup finals’ television ratings to close to pre-lockout levels.